-(6) $$GROWTH_i = a_0 + a_1 \cdot SHARE_i + CONTROLS_i + \varepsilon_i,$$ where $GROWTH_i$ denotes the average growth rate of real GDP per capita in country i over the time period in question-typically about twenty years-and the variable $CONTROLS_i$ serves as a compact stand-in for the usual set of control variables used in cross-country growth regressions in the tradition of Robert J. Barro (1991).
-With the variable SHARE in hand, estimating equation (6) is a relatively straightforward exercise because data on the left-hand-side variable are readily available from standard sources such as the IMF's International Financial Statistics.
+where GROWTH^{i} denotes the average growth rate of real GDP per capita in country i over the time period in question-typically about twenty years-and CONTROLS^{i} denotes the usual set of control variables used in cross-country growth regressions in the tradition of Barro (1991).
+With the variable SHARE in hand, estimating equation (6) is a relatively straightforward exercise, because data on the left-hand-side variable are readily available from standard sources such as the International Monetary Fund's (IMF) International Financial Statistics (IFS).

 Because equation (6) does not contain time subscripts, it makes no use of the variation in growth rates or openness over time within a given country.
 In other words, it identifies the impact of capital account policy exclusively through the cross-country variation in average growth rates and fraction of years open.
-In effect, the estimation procedure tests for a permanent impact of liberalization on growth, measuring whether countries with open capital accounts have higher long-run growth rates than countries whose capital accounts are closed.
+In effect, the estimation procedure tests whether countries with open capital accounts have higher long-run growth rates than countries whose capital accounts are closed.